Perelandric/Golific/README.md

 Note the following:
 - The `//go:generate Golific $GOFILE` is required for `go generate` to generated the new code.
 - The double underscore prefix on the name is a *requirement*.
-- The `int` type used for each field isn't necessarily the type that will be used to represent the variants in the end, but we need a type in the definition, so for consistency, consider `int` to be a requirement.
+- The `int` type used for each field isn't necessarily the type that will be used for the variants, but we need a type in the definition.
+For consistency, consider `int` to be a requirement.

 ``` go
 package main